 Look #5: Low Wrap Style with Bun to the Back

-For our last head wrap look, our model has a short natural hair cut, where we brought the head scarf to the back creating a low bun.
+For our last head wrap look, our model has a short natural hair cut, where we brought the head wrap to the back creating a low bun.

 All the featured African head wrap tutorials will have you covered and ready for your day, no matter the occasion.
 Find high quality head wraps at Dawning Day Creations, where we aim to bring you closer to the Motherland through textiles and accessories!